Donald Trump's Youngest Son: What We Know About Barron

 The Trump name is recognized all over the world.
 Good or bad, Donald Trump, his wife, and his children have capitalized on the reality star-turned-president's fame, and have launched themselves into positions of power and political authority.
 It seems that every day, we see the name Trump in the headlines, and the stories are almost always accompanied by intimate details and inside information.

-But if there's one Trump who's managed to evade the spotlight, it's Barron Trump, the former president's youngest son.
-The only child of the 45th president and his wife, former First Lady Melania Trump, Barron remains a mystery to many.
-Seldom seen and almost always with his mother, Barron doesn't occupy the headlines or make much news himself — unlike many other first children, like Chelsea Clinton, for example.
+But if there's one Trump who's managed to evade the spotlight, it's Barron Trump, the president's youngest son.
+The only child of Donald and Melania Trump, Barron remains a mystery to many.
+Seldom seen in public, Barron doesn't occupy the headlines or make as much news as other first children, like Malia and Sasha Obama whose life in the White House was widely documented.
+Many wonder what Barron's life is like, what his interests are, and how life in the White House has changed him over the years.

-Unlike his famous siblings, Barron Trump largely stays out of the spotlight
+Unlike his famous siblings, Barron Trump has mostly stayed out of the spotlight

 Donald Trump's youngest son is one of five Trump children.
-His older brothers, Donald Trump Jr. and Eric Trump, are the children of the former president and his first wife, Ivana Trump.
-Also from Donald's first marriage is Ivanka Trump, the eldest Trump daughter, who was an official assistant to the former president during his time in the White House, while her husband was a senior adviser.
-Though Ivanka was not the first child of a president to serve in the White House, she did acknowledge the "unprecedented nature" of her role, as noted by USA Today
+His older brothers, Donald Trump Jr. and Eric Trump, are the children of the president and his first wife, Ivana Trump.
+Also from Donald's first marriage is Ivanka Trump, the eldest Trump daughter, who was a presidential advisor to the president during his first term in the White House.
+Tiffany Trump is Barron's second sister from Donald Trump's second marriage to Marla Maples.

-Barron Trump and his mother speak her native language together
+Barron Trump and his mother speak in her native language

 Thanks to his mother's native country and language, Barron Trump is multilingual; he speaks both Slovenian and English.
 Additionally, his mother told People in 2009 that Barron also speaks French, making him a trilingual toddler at the time.